 Medicare Provider Number: 1988321L

-Hi, I'm Madeleine, a generally registered Psychologist with previous experience working with young children, teenagers and families.
+Hi, I'm Madeleine, a generally registered Psychologist with previous experience working with youth and adults.
 My qualifications include a Bachelor of Psychological Science (Honours) and a Masters of Professional Psychology.
-I have experience working with a number of neurodivergent youth and adults, and have a particular passion for supporting neurodivergent young women, teens and girls.
-I strive to help all of my clients to develop a richer and deeper understanding of who they are, what they value and how to live the lives they aspire towards.
+I have a particular passion for supporting neurodivergent women and teens, and focus on creating a space that is accepting and safe for all.
+I strive to help all my clients to develop a deeper understanding of who they are, what they value and how to live the lives they aspire towards.

-When I'm not on the netball court or dancing in my kitchen to Taylor Swift, I'm working with my clients to help them identify patterns of behaviour that are leaving them burnt out and disconnected.
-I take a client-centred approach and apply evidence-based intervention (CBT, ACT, and Attachment theory) to guide my clients to build skills, process their experiences and become confident navigators of their own lives.
-I strive to bring curiosity and compassion while helping my clients meaningfully progress towards their goals.
+When I'm not dancing in my kitchen or curling up with a book, I'm working with my clients to help them identify patterns of behaviour that are leaving them burnt out and disconnected.
+I take a client-centred approach and apply evidence-based intervention, such as Acceptance and Commitment Therapy (ACT) or Attachment theory, to guide my clients to build skills, process their experiences and become confident navigators of their own lives.

 Areas of Interest: